zll17/Neural_Topic_Models/README.md

 <h6 id="Preparation">4.1 Preparation</h6>

 First, prepare the text data.
-One line will be taken as one document, so you need to keep one document in one line, in our example, each utterance per line.
+One line will be taken as one document, so you need to **keep one document in one line**, in our example, each utterance per line.

 <p align="center">
     <img src="assets/zhddline_exp_short.png" width="640"\>
 </p>

-Then modify the name of the text file into the format {taskname}_lines.txt, in this case, `zhddline_lines.txt`.
+Then **modify the name of the text file** into the format {taskname}_lines.txt, in this case, `zhddline_lines.txt`.
 Put the renamed file in the `data` directory.

-Finally, choose the right tokenizer or create one by yourself.
+Finally, **choose the right tokenizer or create one by yourself**.
 The tokenizer should be customized according to text type.
 The default configuration utilizes HanLP as tokenizer to deal with modern Chinese sentences.
 If you need to process other types of text (i.e. in English or in ancient Chinese), open the file `tokenization.py` ,  modify the code in function `Tokenizer` accordingly.

 <p align="center">
     <img src="assets/tokenizer_exp.png" width="512"\>